buildsi/build-abi-containers/README.md

 In [build-deploy.yaml](.github/workflows/build-deploy.yaml) we discover a list of testers by way of looking for changed files in the [testers](testers) directory.
 Then, for each changed file, we trigger a new build.
+This is why we need to associate each test file with a specific tester - if we needed to run a test against just one tester it would not be possible to figure this out based on a changed file (or we would have to run both).
 Versions for one or more of these builds are derived from the `versions` text file we created earlier.
 And that's it!
 When a file is changed in one of these folders, it will be built during the pull request process, and deployed on merge to main.

 These are the bases we add packages on top of, and then run tests.